cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

 ### Changeset Version Update

-Once you have commited your changes. run `yarn changeset` from the root directory.
+Once you have committed your changes. run `yarn changeset` from the root directory.
 You will be prompted to choose which packages that need to be updated using the arrow keys and space bar.
 You will need to choose the appropriate update for each package that you have contributed to using the guidelines set with [Semantic Versioning](https://semver.org/).
 You will also be prompted to leave a detailed description of your changes.
 This process will create a markdown file in the .changesets directory to be included in your commit and pushed.
 Changesets are only requested if you made an update to any of the packages.

 ### Push